Roshan-kumar123/Gmail-Clone/README.md

 https://mail-clone-react.web.app

-This project using all of the fundamentals of React and ...
+## This project utilizes all of the fundamentals of React and ...

 - React router
 - Redux